 Understand privacy related to Zoom

-If you need to make a Zoom account for a course, your instructor will either create a UBC one for you or ask you to sign up for a free Zoom account » yourself.
+- This restriction on free Zoom accounts should not affect your course participation, since you do not need an account to attend Zoom sessions.
+If you encounter a situation that highlights a need for a student Zoom account, your instructor will either create a UBC one for you or ask you to sign up for a free Zoom account using an alias.
 To sign up, you can use any existing email address that does not end in “@student.ubc.ca”.

 Get to know other UBC tools

-- Crowdmark and Gradescope: These two applications are for handing in and receiving marks on tests and online assignments.
+- Crowdmark and Gradescope: These two applications are for handing in and receiving marks on exams and online assignments.